FrancescoIaderosa92/ecommerce-pattern-library/_products/Stylish.md

 ---
 name: "Stylish"
 description: |
-  You will feel too stylish!
+  You will feel like you are walking on air!
-image: "/images/white-converse-harbour.jpg"
+image: "/images/gold-shoes.jpg"
 price: 70
 colors:
   - "Bronze"